-We’re proud to have robust and involved LGBTQA groups at each of our campuses.
+We’re proud to have robust and involved LGBTQA groups and organizations all across Hopkins.
 If you have corrections or additional resources to list here, email email@example.com to let us know.

 Out in Science, Technology, Engineering & Mathematics (oSTEM) is a national student society dedicated to increasing the participation of people who identify with lesbian, gay, bisexual, transgender, queer, or ally (LGBTQA) communities in disciplines related to science, technology, engineering, or mathematics (STEM).
 Events are held every two weeks.
-Email oSTEM@jhu.edu for more information or find us on Facebook.
+Email oSTEM@jhu.edu for more information or find us on our oSTEM Facebook page.

 The Gertrude Stein Society is an organization for LGBTA members of the Johns Hopkins Medical Institutions, including the Schools of Nursing, Public Health and Medicine.
 Email GSS at firstname.lastname@example.org or find us on our JHMI Gertrude Stein Society Facebook page.

 Peabody Organization for Diverse Identities (PODI) is an advocacy group at the Peabody Institute of the Johns Hopkins University for those in the LGBTQ spectrum.